Our Mission, History, and Accomplishments

 - (2008-present) Became first non-profit promotional USEPA WaterSense Partner in Ohio River watershed.

-- (2005-present) River Explorer.
-13,100 schoolchildren from 40+ schools have come down to the Ohio River and local waterways to learn about Ohio River watershed ecology, conservation, and stewardship.
+- (2005) River Explorer education program begins.
+Schoolchildren go down to local waterways to learn about watershed ecology, conservation, and stewardship.

 - (2003-present) Produce an educational and recreational event: the Great Ohio River Paddle.
 Paddlers participate over the course of the multi-day event to learn about Ohio River conservation issues, river communities, and fundraise for ORF.